All Episodes

 That's what the Saudis just did.

-They're looking out for their own interests here, and they have determined America is not a reliable ally, in large part because who is the president?
+And they have determined America is not a reliable ally in large part because who is the president?

 Scary times.

-All right, quick break right back to your phone calls, 800-941 Sean as we continue.
+All right, quick break right back to your phone calls, 800-941-Sean as we continue.

 All right, let's get back to our busy phones.

-800-941-SHAWN if you want to be a part of the program today.
+800-941-Sean, if you want to be a part of the program today.

 Thanks for taking my call, sir.